satorumurmur/bibi/README.md

 Summary
 --------------------------------------------------------------------------------------------------------------------------------

-You can publish EPUB books on the web with a permalink for each book, and you can embed it in other webpages (just like a YouTube video).
+You can publish EPUB books on the web, with a permalink for each book.
+And you can embed it in other webpages, just like YouTube videos.